ArfNtz/render/README.md

 ## The `Flyer` (a.k.a leaflet, tract) example

-- `main.swift` injects the data structure into the view and renders the document.

-This example uses `HtmlView` and `View` from this library.

 The flyer example injects a `Flyer` data object into a `FlyerView` and calls the `render` method to produce an html document, this way :

 - The `Flyer` data object :